 Many characters turned out differently than in their original fairy tales or nursery rhymes.
 For instance, Goldilocks and the 3 bears (now a lot older) were also evil.
 And for some reason, they were Australian.

 What I also found bizarre was how Baby Bear was still called, “Baby,” despite how he’s grown into a teenage or young adult bear.

 But the movie had mostly perks, including references to other movies or fairy tales.
 For example, one of the villains said, “I’ll get you my kitties – and your little dog, too.”
 It’s an obvious reference to that signature line from The Wizard of Oz that the wicked witch of the west constantly said to Dorothy.
 I found that to be clever, especially because I would never have expected something like that.

 There was also a scene where Jack Horner pulled out a bug – which happened to be a Dreamworks version of Jiminy Cricket, although he doesn’t reveal his name.
 But he stands on Jack’s shoulder as his conscience, and peacefully tells him how he shouldn’t hurt others, as well as tries to get him to focus on positive things.

 Speaking of originality, there is a flashback of Jack Horner as a child, performing his famous nursery rhyme in song form, which pleases few as everyone prefers Pinocchio’s performance instead.
-In fact, he is the same character from the main “Shrek” movies.
-He’s also the only one from the original “Shrek” films, aside from Puss.
+In fact, he is the same character from the main Shrek movies.
+He’s also the only one from them, aside from Puss.